-While formally not being a director investment officers may still like to attend board meetings from time to time but then it's important to be regarded as an invitee (and not as an observer10) and not attend every, or even, every other board meeting (in other words, trying to avoid any pattern in board attendance).
-Although, in general, we do not recommend appointing observers for the reasons outlined above, If the underlying finance instrument is debt and the DFI is set on being present at Board meetings, then we believe an observer seat is more appropriate than a board seat, especially if it is clear that the observer represents the interests of the debt provider.
+While formally not being a director, investment officers may still like to attend board meetings from time to time.
+However it is then important to be regarded as an invitee (and not as an observer) and not attend every, or even every other board meeting (in other words, trying to avoid any pattern in board attendance).
+Although, in general, we do not recommend appointing observers for the reasons outlined above, if the underlying finance instrument is debt and the DFI is set on being present at Board meetings, then we believe an observer seat is more appropriate than a board seat, especially if it is clear that the observer represents the interests of the debt provider.